 Of course, if you get the same answer every day, you may need to make some structural changes in your life.

-the journey, but we can only take in from them what we're able to give to ourselves.
-If you weren't nurtured enough as a little one, this may take
+we can only take in from them what we're able to give to ourselves.
+If you weren't nurtured enough as a little one, this may take some learning.
+Start

-Giving that love to ourselves transforms our parenting -- and our lives.
-Ok, so when the baby's crying and you yourself need a good cry, it's true that
+Giving that love to ourselves transforms our parenting--and our lives.
+Ok, so when the baby's crying and you yourself need a good cry, it's true that the

-the baby comes first.
-But tuning into yourself and embracing yourself with love at the same time--and crying, if you need to--will make you both feel
+baby comes first.
+But tuning into yourself and embracing yourself with love at the same time--and crying, if you need to--will make you both feel better.

 For today, just notice your internal barometer as you put yourself back on your list.
 1 is depleted, 10 is a full cup.
 How are you doing?
 What